We are fully committed to ensuring our website is accessible and inclusive for all its users.

 - some information is map based and may not be accessible to screen readers or be legible when zoomed up to 300%

-- some documents are in PDF format and are not accessible
+- some older documents are in non-html format (such as PDF) and are not accessible

 - we may embed videos from third parties such as YouTube which we do not have control over their markup